bp2008/Index/README.md

 * [SmartPing](https://github.com/bp2008/SmartPing) - A slightly improved version of the Ping class from .NET Core, usable in .NET Framework apps.
 * [turbojpegCLI](https://github.com/bp2008/turbojpegCLI) - .NET wrapper for the libjpeg-turbo library.
 Not maintained.
 * [x264net](https://github.com/bp2008/x264net) - .NET wrapper for x264, written in C++/CLI and usable from C# and VB.NET.

+## SSL/TLS Certificates

+* [CertTrustManager](https://github.com/bp2008/CertTrustManager) - A simple Windows program which can hold an embedded SSL/TLS certificate (.cer file) and provides a button to trust or untrust that certificate.
+* [SSL-Certificate-Maker](https://github.com/bp2008/SSL-Certificate-Maker) - A graphical tool for generating SSL certificates without any prior knowledge.
+Can be used as your own private certificate authority.